Rate L

 If you have to run short tests after adding new equipment or modifying or optimizing existing equipment, your power demand may rise temporarily.
 Under this option, you don’t have to pay for the excess power used during the test period(s). - Additional

-Under this rate option, you can use electricity beyond your normal consumption to fill a short-term order or meet an exceptional need at a lower price for both energy and power. - Interruptible
+Under this rate option, you can use electricity beyond your normal consumption to fill a short-term order or meet an exceptional need at a lower price for both energy and power. - Demand Response – Commitment Option

-If you can lower your consumption at Hydro‑Québec’s request, these options offer a great opportunity for you to save on your electricity bill during the winter period.
+If you can lower your consumption at Hydro‑Québec’s request, this option offers a great opportunity for you to save on your electricity bill during the winter period.

 Hundreds of businesses are getting on board the energy shift!